If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Identifying Brood Cells

 Brood simply refers to the various developmental stages of the honeybee.
 These include eggs, larvae, and pupae.
-The frame that is occupied by brood is called the brood frame.
+The frame that is occupied by the brood is called the brood frame.
 Some parts of the brood frames at the top corners usually have nectar, pollen, or honey.
 Otherwise, the rest of the brood frames will either have brood in various stages or are empty.

 Brood cells have been categorized into two, namely, capped worker cells and capped drone cells.
 These cells are capped by the worker bees once the egg and larvae stages have been completed.
-The larvae will spin its cocoon and develop into the pupa inside this cell.
+The larvae will spin their cocoon and develop into the pupa inside this cell.

 The queen bee will lay a single egg in each of the brood cells, ensuring it is stuck to the bottom of the cell.
 She will lay hundreds of eggs at the same time, especially during peak season.
 All brood larvae will be fed on royal jelly for the first three days.
-This is a substance produce by special glands on the heads of young honeybees.
-After the three days, the rest of the brood will eat nectar, pollen, and diluted honey.
+This is a substance produced by special glands on the heads of young honeybees.
+After three days, the rest of the brood will eat nectar, pollen, and diluted honey.
 The queen bee will be the only one fed solely on royal jelly.

 The brood cells include:

 - Capped worker cells – these are slightly domed in design and are found in the middle of the frame.
 They are not translucent as the capped honey cells and are nearly flat.